Common Construction Bonds

 Mechanics Lien Bond

-A mechanics lien bond is a vital instrument in the construction industry that protects property owners and contractors from the potential legal consequences of a mechanics lien.
-A mechanics lien is a claim filed by a subcontractor, supplier, or laborer for unpaid work or materials on a construction project.
+A mechanics lien bond protects property owners and contractors from the potential legal consequences of a mechanics lien.
+A mechanics lien is typically placed on a construction project by a contractor, subcontractor, supplier, or laborer for unpaid work or materials.
 The mechanics lien bond acts as a substitute for the lien itself, allowing the property owner to remove the lien from the property title and continue with the project without delays or legal disputes.

 A mechanics lien bond is required when a mechanics lien has been filed against a property, and the property owner wishes to contest the validity of the lien.
 In such cases, the property owner can obtain a mechanics lien bond from a surety company.
 This bond provides financial security to the claimant, ensuring they will receive compensation if their lien is determined to be valid.
 The property owner should obtain the mechanics lien bond as soon as possible after the lien is filed to prevent any further complications or delays in the construction project.